Drift trikes are such great fun, so it’s understandable that you’re excited to find yourself (or your kid) the best shiny trike out there.

 The Razor DTX Drift Trike is the best choice overall.
 It is suitable for anyone aged 14 or up, and we can assure you it’s fun for people of all ages!

 One of the main benefits of this drift tricycle is its robust and durable construction.
-You can straight away feel it’s really made for action on the road, ready for heavy drifting or throwing some fishtails!
+You can feel it’s really made for action on the road, ready for heavy drifting or throwing fishtails!

 It comes with an adjustable bucket-style seat for comfort and pro-style grips so your hands don’t slide off the handlebars while drifting.

-Other benefits include the BMX-style platform pedals at the front for maximum impact and the front alloy V brake for when that maximum pedalling power is getting a bit too quick.
+Other benefits include the BMX-style platform pedals at the front for maximum impact and the front alloy V brake when that maximum pedalling power is getting too quick.